Wowfunhappy/FFusion/README.md

 Snow Leopard, Lion, and Mountain Lion ship with QuickTime 10.0, 10.1, and 10.2 respectively.
 On Mavericks, you'll need to downgrade your copy of QuickTime to [this modified version](https://github.com/Wowfunhappy/QuickTime-Fixer/releases/tag/2021.01.19).
 (Newer versions of macOS are out of luck.
 Sorry!)

 Notably absent from this project is HEVC support.
-It is supported by our version of FFmpeg, but avcodec_decode_video2 always returns AVERROR_INVALIDDATA.
-Please get in touch if you have any ideas!
+Please see http://ffmpeg.org/pipermail/libav-user/2021-January/012644.html, and get in touch if you have any ideas!

 ---